Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Methodology

 \subsubsection{Self-paced Under-sampling}

-There are two important components, \textit{self-paced hardness harmonize} and \textit{combination with SSOT} while achieving self-paced sampling and iterative training.
-Algorithm \ref{alg:spe} gives the detailed process.
+There are two important components, \textit{self-paced hardness harmonize} and \textit{combination with SSOT} in achieving self-paced sampling and iterative training.
+Algorithm \ref{alg:spe} describes the detailed process.

-\textbf{Self-paced hardness harmonize.} We regard the class with a high proportion as the \textit{majority}.
-After calculating the hardness values of the majority samples, we can split them into $k$ bins which indicate different hardness levels.
-Then we can under-sample from every bin by ensuring the total hardness contribution of each bin is the same, as well as to generate a balanced dataset \cite{liu2020self}.
-By harmonizing hardness contribution, the sample probability in those bins with a large population will decrease.
-However, the samples we focus on will change with the number of iterations.
-In the beginning, we tend to pay more attention to borderline samples to improve the generalization of our model.
-While in the later iterations, the trivial samples will be more important than before to avoid overfitting.
-Therefore, we keep the self-paced factor $\omega$ to further adjust the weight of each bin.
-Here, we use $tan$ function to control the change of $\omega$ (line \ref{code:fram:self-paced} of Algorithm \ref{alg:spe}).
+\textbf{Self-paced hardness harmonize.} We regard the class with a higher proportion as the \textit{majority} (in Sepsis early detection, the majority class is the patients without Sepsis).
+After calculating the hardness values of the majority samples, we can split them into $k$ bins regarding different hardness levels, i.e., the $l$-th bin, $B_{l}$, is defined as

+Then we can under-sample from every bin by ensuring that the total hardness contribution of each bin is the same, so as to generate a balanced dataset.
+By harmonizing hardness contribution, the sampling probability of those bins with a larger population will be generally lower.
+Moreover, we leverage a self-paced factor $\omega$ to adjust the decreasing level in training process.
+This factor is calculated by $tan$ function (line \ref{code:fram:self-paced} of Algorithm \ref{alg:spe}) \cite{liu2020self}.
+As $\omega$ gets larger, the sampling weights of hard samples will increase.
+In the beginning, we pay more attention to borderline samples to improve model performance.
+While in the later iterations ($\omega$ becomes very large), the model still keeps a certain number of trivial samples as the “skeleton” to avoid overfitting.

-\textbf{Combination With \textit{SSOT}.} Unlike the setting of SPE \cite{liu2020self} which adapts the most classification models of sklearn \footnote{\url{https://scikit-learn.org/stable/}}, we should solve the data imbalance in two domains and combine the self-paced ensemble strategy with \textit{SSOT} based on deep learning.
-As shown in Fig.\ref{fig:spe}, we replace the basic models with \textit{SSOT} as the base classifier and perform self-paced under-sampling in parallel on source data and target labeled data to obtain two balanced datasets for the next iteration.
+\textbf{Combination With \textit{SSOT}.} Unlike the original SPE \cite{liu2020self} that is applied on supervised classification models (e.g., classification models of sklearn\footnote{https://scikit-learn.org/stable/}), we should solve the data imbalance in two domains and combine the self-paced ensemble strategy with \textit{SSOT}.
+As shown in Fig.\ref{fig:spe}, we perform self-paced under-sampling simultaneously on source labeled data and target labeled data; then, we obtain two balanced datasets (both source and target domains) for training SSOT iteratively.